Epiforge/Extensions/Design/direct-subscription.md

 - **Method calls, invocations, `new`, member init and array init** are refused outright.
 Their disposal and purity semantics are among the unresolved hazards below.
 - **Operators implemented by a method** are refused, for the same reason: the graph treats them as method calls and may dispose their results.
 This is far more costly than it sounds. `String` declares `op_Equality` and `op_Inequality`, so every comparison of two strings arrives as a binary expression with a method attached, and `person => person.Name == "Emily"` — as ordinary a predicate as exists — is refused.
 The relaxation is available and principled: ask `IsMethodReturnValueDisposed` about the operator's method, exactly as members are already asked `IsPropertyValueDisposed`, and refuse only when the answer is yes.
 It is not taken here because widening the eligible set is the dangerous direction, the fuzzer does not yet exist to check it, and it surfaced as a failing test rather than as a decision.
 It should be made deliberately, with evidence, and not as a reflex to a red bar.
 - **Members and indexers whose values are registered for disposal** are refused, since disposal is a graph behaviour with nowhere to live on a fast path.
+- **Every static property is refused under default options**, which was not intended and was found by a test written to check something else. `DisposeStaticMethodReturnValues` defaults to `true`, a static property's getter is a static method, and `IsPropertyValueDisposed` therefore answers yes for all of them — so `DateTime.Now` is ineligible for the same stated reason as a property a caller deliberately registered.
+The rule is not wrong: the graph really would dispose that value, and a fast path really has nowhere to do it.
+But the reach is much wider than "members registered for disposal" suggests, and anything reading a static configuration or clock is excluded.
+Worth revisiting with the same evidence that would relax method-backed operators, since it is the same unresolved hazard.
 - **Indexers are refused in practice, and by accident of shape.** C# compiles `people[0]` in an expression tree to a call of `get_Item`, not to an `IndexExpression`.
 The observer normalizes such calls back into index and member access before building its graph; the analyser does not, so every indexer arrives as a method call and is refused.
 The analyser is therefore correct but blind here, and closing it means either sharing the observer's normalization or performing the analysis after it.
 That is a design question, not an oversight, and it is deferred rather than answered.
+- **Duplicate subscriptions to one object** are planned rather than collapsed, for the reasons given under the subscription plan.
+This is the one entry here that is conservative in the cheap direction: it costs redundant handler invocations, not eligibility.

 ## Order of work

 1. This document.
 2. The analyser, returning the structured verdict, with no execution path behind it.
 3. Tests over the full node taxonomy — the thirteen expression kinds `GetObservableExpression` dispatches — asserting eligibility and, for the ineligible, the offending subexpression.
+4. The subscription plan, with tests, so that the execution path is a transcription of something already established rather than a fresh derivation.
-4. The execution path.
+5. The execution path.
-5. A differential fuzzer running generated expressions down both paths and comparing complete notification sequences, which the `wrapper-deferral` work made possible by settling what crosses the boundary.
+6. A differential fuzzer running generated expressions down both paths and comparing complete notification sequences, which the `wrapper-deferral` work made possible by settling what crosses the boundary.

-Nothing in step 4 begins before step 3 is green.
+Nothing in step 5 begins before step 4 is green.